robpieperping/getting-started/docs/existingLicense.md

     Where \<path> is the location of your existing PingFederate license file.

     When the container starts, this will mount `<path>/pingfederate.lic` to this location in the container`/opt/in/instance/server/default/conf/pingfederate.lic`.

     The mount paths must match the expected license path for the product.
-These are:
+These mount paths are:

     * PingFederate
       - Expected license file name: `pingfederate.lic`
-      - Mount Path: `/opt/in/instance/server/default/conf/pingfederate.lic`
+      - Mount path: `/opt/in/instance/server/default/conf/pingfederate.lic`

     * PingAccess
       - Expected license file name: `pingaccess.lic`
-      - Mount Path: `opt/in/instance/conf/pingaccess.lic`
+      - Mount path: `/opt/in/instance/conf/pingaccess.lic`

     * PingDirectory
       - Expected License file name: `PingDirectory.lic`
-      - Mount Path: `/opt/in/instance/PingDirectory.lic`
+      - Mount path: `/opt/in/instance/PingDirectory.lic`

     * PingDataSync
       - Expected license file name: `PingDirectory.lic`
-      - Mount Path: `/opt/in/instance/PingDirectory.lic`
+      - Mount path: `/opt/in/instance/PingDirectory.lic`

     * PingDataGovernance
       - Expected license file name: `PingDataGovernance.lic`
-      - Mount Path: `/opt/in/instance/PingDataGovernance.lic`
+      - Mount path: `/opt/in/instance/PingDataGovernance.lic`

     * PingCentral
       - Expected license file name: `pingcentral.lic`
-      - Mount Path: `/opt/in/instance/conf/pingcentral.lic`
+      - Mount path: `/opt/in/instance/conf/pingcentral.lic`

  3. Repeat this process for the remaining container entries for which you have an existing license.

-<a name="standaloneLic"></a>
 ## License declarations for standalone containers

 For a standalone container, use this syntax to make the license file available to the deployment: